glycerine/gemacs/README.md

-gemacs: an emacs written in Go
+gemacs: an (ersatz) emacs written in Go
 ==============================

 Update 2024 Nov 14: gemacs was made module compatible.
 It